 Authorised Transcript Provider

-means any Authorised Transcript Provider, authorised to provide transcript for the Court.
+means any Authorised Transcript Provider, authorised to provide transcripts for the Court.
 Contact details of the Court's Authorised Transcript Providers is available on the Court's website.

 Transcript Request Form

 means the approved form set by the Authorised Transcript Provider, to be lodged directly with the relevant Authorised Transcript Provider.
-Copies of the form are available from the Authorised Transcript Provider's website, contact details of the relevant Authorised Transcript Providers is available on the Court's website.
+Copies of the form are available from the Authorised Transcript Provider's website and contact details of the relevant Authorised Transcript Providers is available on the Court's website.

 6.2 Copyright in all transcripts belongs to the Commonwealth of Australia and, subject to the Federal Court Rules and any order or direction of the Court, transcripts cannot be shared between parties or distributed to any other recipients.
 It should also be noted that a party or person must not use a recording device for the purpose of making a transcript or record of the evidence or submissions at a hearing (r 6.11(3) of the Federal Court Rules).